Professor of Electrical Engineering at the Federal University of Santa Catarina (UFSC), Florianópolis, SC, Brazil.

 José Carlos M. Bermudez received the B.E.E. degree from Federal University of Rio de Janeiro (UFRJ), Rio de Janeiro, Brazil, in 1978, the M.Sc. degree from COPPE/UFRJ, in 1981, and the Ph.D. degree from Concordia University, Montreal, Canada, in 1985, both in electrical engineering.

 He joined the Department of Electrical Engineering, Federal University of Santa Catarina (UFSC), Florianópolis, SC, Brazil, in 1985.
 He is currently a Professor of Electrical Engineering.
 He has been a visiting researcher for a number of times at the Concordia University, Montreal, Canada, at the University of California Irvine, at the University of Toulouse, France, and at University of Nice, France.
 He has spent one sabbatical year at the University of California Irvine in 1994 and one sabbatical year at the University of Toulouse in 2012.

 His research interest have involved analog signal processing using continuous-time and sampled-data systems.
 His recent research interests are in digital signal processing, including linear and nonlinear adaptive filtering, and machine learning for applications in active noise and vibration control, echo cancellation, image processing, and hyperspectral imaging.
 Prof. Bermudez served as an Associate Editor of the IEEE TRANSACTIONS ON SIGNAL PROCESSING in the area of adaptive filtering from 1994 to 1996 and from 1999 to 2001.
 He was a member of the Signal Processing Theory and Methods Technical (SPTM) Committee of the IEEE Signal Processing Society from 1998 to 2004 and has been again a member of this committee from 2014 to the present.
-He is currently Vice-Chair (2017-2018) and Chair-Elect of the SPTM Committee.
+He is currently Chair of the SPTM Committee (2019-2020).
 He is a Senior Area Editor for the IEEE TRANSACTIONS ON SIGNAL PROCESSING from July 2015 to the present.
 He is an IEEE Senior Member since 2002.